Shreenath-dev/Delhi-court/readme.md

-# 🏛 Delhi High Court Case Scraper with PDF Download
+# 🏛 Delhi High Court Case Scraper with PDF Download | youtube link : https://youtu.be/rHRZEdcqqwo

 A Flask-based web application that allows users to search for Delhi High Court case details by **Case Type**, **Case Number**, and **Year**.
 The app scrapes the official Delhi High Court case status portal, displays results in a clean UI, and downloads any related PDF documents.